This article was published in the Frankfurter Allgemeine on 7 September 2021 by journalist LAURA SALM-REIFFERSCHEIDT with photographer …

 Darwin Initiative

-As an NGO based in Anjouan, Dahari collaborates with the Governorate to support government policies by contributing to regional projects and more recently joining and strengthening the COVID-19 response efforts on the island.
+As an NGO based principally in Anjouan, Dahari collaborates with the Governorate to support government policies by contributing to regional projects and particularly through supporting crisis responses such as after Cyclone Kenneth or during the Covid-19 pandemic.

 IUCN